Drotlorm/tools/install/README.md

 ## Warning
 * git version software.
 Might or might not work as expected.
-* Keep in mind that install-pulse-git is updated on a regular basis.
+* Keep in mind that install-pulse is updated on a regular basis.
 Do download the latest version before use.